 How I built my own AI council to start every day

 I used to subscribe to way too many newsletters.
 Each one had good insights, but reading through them every morning felt like wading through the same ideas dressed up in different words.
-I was spending an hour each day on information I could have absorbed in ten minutes.
+I was spending an hour each day on information I could have absorbed in ten minutes, and the redundancy was killing me.

 I needed the insights without the repetition.
 So I did what any data analyst would do: I automated my way out of it.